FMC64/spp/SPECIFICATION.md

 # The S++ programming language specification

+This specification is in three (3) parts:
+- 1. [Addendum](#0-early-stage-addendums): pending parts of the specification, likely for proper insertion within the document.
+Still canonical and up-to-date.
+Can move around a bit.
+- 2. [Core specification](#1-builtin-data-types): the main structure of the specification.
+The most stable part yet.
+- 3. [Next design steps](#next-design-steps): what should come next in this document.
+Subject to change at any moment.

 ## 0. Early-stage addendums

 This specification covers most of the specificities to S++ and design choices, so that a reasonble person could provide an implementation also based on the precedent that the closest programming languages (C++, TypeScript, Ruby) did set.
 This section lists areas not yet integrated into the specification that are not specific enough to be listed yet, but not obvious enough that they shall not be mentionned at all.
 Or simply parts of the specification for which their location is not determined yet.
 The reader is expected to be familiar with [the rest of this document](#1-builtin-data-types) before reading section 0.